FreifunkVogtland/server-scripts/README.md

 ### Selection of services

-* on gateways:
-  - USE_BIRD
-* on gateways with address distribution
-  - USE_BIRD
-  - USE_DNSMASQ
-* uplink servers
-  - USE_BIRD
 * on meshviewer server
   - USE_MESHVIEWER

 ### WAN settings

-* WANGW
-  - set it to the next hop for IPv4 traffic towards the native uplink
-* WANGW6
-  - set it to the next hop for IPv6 traffic towards the native uplink
 * WANIF
   - set it to the interface pointing towards the native uplink